What is a Reentry Peer Specialist?

 “Specialist” – individual highly skilled in a specific field

-“Reentry Peer Specialists” – people with shared lived experience around incarceration and mental health and/or substance use challenges who work in a variety of settings to provide support to other people with criminal justice involvement who are seeking to find or maintain their own personal healing and recovery.
+“Reentry Peer Specialists” – people with shared lived experience of incarceration and mental health and/or substance use challenges who have been trained to work in a variety of settings to provide support to other people with criminal justice involvement who are seeking to find or maintain their own personal healing, recovery, and sense of community.

 Why is this needed?

-This training provides opportunities for formerly incarcerated individuals with a history of mental health challenges and/or substance use challenges with a workforce development credential and life skills that address both the issues of recidivism and barriers to reentry through a recovery-oriented peer-led strategy.
-Why?
+This training provides opportunities for formerly incarcerated individuals with a history of mental health challenges and/or substance use challenges to develop life skills that address both the issues of recidivism and barriers to reentry through a recovery-oriented, peer-led strategy.
+The training also provides workforce training and credentials that make them more employable.
+This training and certification is needed because:

-- Texas does not currently have a RPS certification
+- Texas does not currently have a reentry training and certification.

-- There are only 4 other states in the nation that have Reentry Peer Specialists and they are not in our model or format of delivery
+- There are only four other states in the nation that have Reentry Peer Specialists.
+None of them have a training model or delivery format similar to Via Hope’s.

-- It will help further support and define the ideology of peer work
+- It further defines and supports the concept of peer work.

 Will a certification be earned?

-How Is It Different from Certified Peer Specialists & Peer Recovery Support Certifications?
+How Is It Different from the Mental Health Peer Specialist and Peer Recovery Support Peer Specialist Certifications that already exist in Texas?

 - Before incarceration